MathOnco/NeoPredPipe/README.md

 ## Input files
 1. VCF file.
 A standard vcf file with a patient identifier as the title of the .vcf.
-2. An hla file with the following format:
+2. An hla file with the following tab delimited format:
    - Note, patient identifier in the rows should match that in the vcf.
    - Headers are not required but the data should match the format in the table.
-   - NA are used when the HLA typing predicts the same HLA subtype for A, B, or C
+   - 'NA' is used when the HLA typing predicts the same HLA subtype for A, B, or C.

 | Patient | HLA-A_1 | HLA-A_2 | HLA-B_1 | HLA-B_2 | HLA-C_1 | HLA-C_2 |
 |  --- |  --- |  --- |  --- |  --- |  --- |  ---  |
 | test1 | hla_a_31_01_02 | hla_a_02_01_80 | hla_b_40_01_02 | hla_b_50_01_01 | hla_c_03_04_20 | hla_c_06_02_01_02 |
 | test2 | hla_a_01_01_01_01 | NA | hla_b_07_02_01 | NA | hla_c_01_02_01 | NA |

 ## UNDER DEVELOPMENT